Category: Hashkafa

 I hung up the phone and began to ponder if there is a source I was missing.
 It suddenly dawned on me that not only do I not know a source for this segulah but I also have no idea the source for the more famous segulah that acting as kvatter is a zechus to have children in general!

-When I asked the baal simchah how he knew of such a segulah he immediately sent me a picture of a page of a modern halachik work on milah.
+When I asked the baal simchah how he knew of such a segulah he immediately sent me a picture of a page from a modern halachik work on milah.
 The source in that sefer was from another modern sefer.
 Upon looking up the sourced second modern sefer I saw that it simply says that the idea that serving as kvatter is a segulah for children is ‘what people say’.

 It should also be noted that the entire concept of kvatter is itself shrouded in mystery; we are unsure when this kibud began, nor do we know what the term ‘kvatter‘ even means!